Neverball/neverball-docs/Entities.md

 Key    | Description
 -------|------------
 radius | Goal radius in meters.
 The default radius is "0.75".
+In Neverputt, this is usually set to "0.1375".

 ## light